-How to handle fake reviews on Google?
+How to handle fake google reviews?

 If a review is defamatory or disparaging, if it is insulting or makes a racist remark against you or your staff, you can contact Google and ask that it be removed.

-You can also get genuine-sounding fake reviews removed if you can convince Google that the user has not been your patient, though this can be very challenging.
+You can also get genuine-sounding fake google reviews removed if you can convince Google that the user has not been your patient, though this can be very challenging.

 You may also want to investigate to see if the review infringes upon Google’s content policies.